Enabling EV Battery Circular Economy

 The Issue

-As more full electric vehicles (EVs) and plug-in hybrid EVs (PHEVs) reach their end of life, there are serious concerns regarding the enormous amount of toxic waste that decommissioned EV/PHEV batteries could produce.
+As more full electric vehicles (EVs) and plug-in hybrid EVs (PHEVs) reach their end of life, there are serious concerns regarding the enormous amount of hazardous waste that decommissioned EV/PHEV batteries could produce.
 However, these batteries often retain 70-90% of their original capacity, making them ideal candidates for repurposed, second-life energy storage applications.
 Unfortunately, safety concerns and a lack of reliable performance projections have proven to be roadblocks for many potential customers.
 The biggest barriers to repurposing used EV batteries are the cost of disassembly, long test times, and uncertainty about the remaining useful life (RUL).

 Project Innovation